moniecat/OffCourse/README.md

 # OffCourse
-CIS2203N Mobile Development Final Project
+CIS2203N Mobile Development Final Project:
 A mobile quiz application built with Flutter for iOS and Android.
 Take quizzes across various programs, subjects, and topics with immediate feedback and scoring.

 ## Features